 - The finished product always looks gorgeous.

-Today we’re bringing you an especially gorgeous paper tutorial for this Lovely Quilled Snowflake design.
-These quilled snowflakes are as intricate as the real thing, but made with paper instead of snow–so you can keep them as long as you like!
+We also loved these quilled snowflakes because they are just as lovely as the real thing…but you can keep them as long as you like!
 We think you and your children will love making these pretty, quilled snowflakes and using them to decorate your home!
 Enjoy!

 What You’ll Need: